codingphun/aws-serverless-workshop/DevOps/0_CodeStar/README.md

     ![CodeStar 6](images/codestar-6.png)

 1. The next screen asks how you will edit your project code.
-You will come back to this configuration later in this module and can click the **Skip** button in the lower right corner of the browser window to proceed.
+You will use AWS Cloud 9 as the default editor.

     ![CodeStar 7](images/codestar-7.png)